 The CGRS should take this decision within 10 working days after receiving the application from the Aliens Office.
+Due to a high volume of subsequent applications, the 10 days delay is often not respected.
 If the person is in detention, this decision should be taken within 2 working days.
 If the CGRS declares the application admissible, it continues with an examination of the merits under the Accelerated Procedure.
 The final decision should be made within 15 working days.